Control of three dimensional water waves: Acknowledgment

 \section{Acknowledgment}

-The author would like to express his sincere gratitude to his supervisors Thomas Alazard and Nicolas Burq for their continuous support and advices.
-He would also like to thank Claude Zuily and Patrick Gérard for all their help and encouragement, and thank Huy Quang Nguyen for some useful discussions at the beginning of this project.
+The author would like to express his sincere gratitude to his Ph.D.\ advisors Thomas Alazard and Nicolas Burq for their continuous support and advices.
+He would like to thank Claude Zuily and Patrick Gérard for all their help and encouragement, and thank Huy Quang Nguyen for some useful discussions at the beginning of this project.
+He would also like to thank Jean-Marc Delort and Daniel Tataru for their careful reading of the manuscript.